Kunal172/Aakanksha-Fashion-Website/README.md

 ## My Work

-- I created a city fashion store page and fashion beauty page.
+- Created a city fashion store page and fashion beauty page.

   - There is a location dropdown in which there are various cities mentioned.